 RENEW stands for Research and Education in eNergy, Environment and Water.
-The institute coordinates the development of innovative research, education and outreach programs across UB.
+The institute fosters development of innovative research, education, and outreach programs across UB.

-The RENEW Institute harnesses the expertise of current faculty, with plans to hire additional faculty, to pursue cutting-edge energy, environmental and water research.
-By building on UB’s considerable strengths in these three areas, RENEW increases the visibility and stature of environmental scholarship at UB on a national level.
+The RENEW Institute leverages the expertise of UB faculty, with plans to hire additional faculty, to pursue cutting-edge energy, environmental, and water research.
+By building on UB’s considerable strengths in these three areas, RENEW increases the visibility and international stature of university-wide research science.

 Ongoing support unding for RENEW is provided by the Provost and the Office of the Vice President, Research and Economic Development to support faculty, research scientist, and staff workign to advancecomes from UB and the schools and colleges that are heavily involved in the institute.
 The initial investment of $15 million over five years will fund faculty hires and further interdisciplinary research and education.

-Researchers participating in the RENEW Institute pursue external research funding from federal, state and private sector sponsors, as well as philanthropic funding from foundations and corporations.
+Researchers participating in the RENEW Institute pursue external research funding support from federal, state, and private sector sponsors, as well as philanthropic funding from foundations and corporations.

 Sustainability is an institutional priority, with more than 100 UB faculty members and dozens of departments already engaged in research related to RENEW themes.

 RENEW grew from UB’s depth of faculty expertise in environmental research and from UB’s existing multidisciplinary environmental research and sustainability efforts.
 Moreover, tThe challenges addressed by the RENEW Institute are of significance to Western New York, a region that includes two Great Lakes, Niagara Falls and an international border with Canada.

-By establishing a core group of scholars focused on sustainability and climate science aspects of the themes of energy, water and environment, and by improving communication across thelinking scholars of relevant disciplines across decanal units, the RENEW Institute helps UB make better use of resources.
+By establishing a core group of scholars focused on sustainability and climate science aspects of the themes of energy, water, and environment, and by improving communication across thelinking scholars of relevant disciplines across decanal units, the RENEW Institute strengthens ideation, research, and solution development in crucial areas of inquiry.